 Be patient, be calm and try to lure him with food.

 If the escape was a result of a fall then you will need to be extra careful in case your pet has sustained any injuries.
 These may not be immediately obvious but once you have caught him, just give him a quick check over.
 If he seems ok, return him to his cage but be watchful for any changes in physical behavior or obvious signs of injury.

-The key is to persevere with your attempts at handling.
+The key is to persevere with your attempts at handling and taming.
 Work out what went wrong and try to adjust your technique to improve your skill.

 For example, if your guinea pig urinated on you then you probably held her for too long or too tightly.

-If they squirmed immediately and you put them down too quickly then try bringing them closer to your body to instill confidence in your handling.
+If they squirmed immediately and you put them down too quickly then try bringing them closer to your body to establish confidence in your handling.

 If they nipped your fingers, perhaps you forgot to wash your hands first and he was thinking they were a tasty treat!

 Petting a small animal is key to your enjoyment of their company and, with guinea pigs, essential for their well-being.

 Consider handling as the primary skill you need to being a responsible owner and the more you handle them the more natural and easier it will be.